waynieoaks/LSPDFR-BG-Dispatch/README.md

 - Recognise when talking to dispactch (GrammarPolice) and hold background radio audio
 - Recognise when "Signal-100" initiated (Immersive Dispatch) and hold background radio audio

-Installation:
+## Installation:
 - Information to follow

-Version history:
+## Version history:
-- 0.0.1.0 (Pre release)
+0.0.1.0 (Pre release)
+- Initial code shell

+## Credit
+Audio provided by Broadcastify and governed by the Creative Commons License v3.0